 As a manager, part of your job is to train and coach employees.
 This also extends to you as a leader, to be as trainable and coachable as everyone else in the organization.
 However, it’s high time to up the ante and forget about sitting down with an employee to review KPIs.

 You can do this by levelling with your employees and seeing them eye-to-eye.
 One of the most common mistakes among coaching sessions is putting too much emphasis on hitting monthly targets.
 Doing this puts unnecessary pressure on the employees.
 It may come across that you are blaming them.
 Instead of taking this route, ask what happened and what could’ve been improved.

-Instead, use their personality and aptitude profile to understand where they’re coming from.
+Instead, use and manage their personality and aptitude profile in the workplace to understand where they’re coming from.
 In some cases, employees may have failed to hit the target because of a personal problem.
 Employees may be going through some difficult times which are hampering their ability to perform.
 Or, it may have been a misalignment of their skills with the business needs.
 In this case, transition them over to a more befitting business unit where they can thrive and grow.

 Placing your employees in roles that best suit their skillset is a great way to accelerate small business growth and keep everyone happy, motivated, and productive.

 Training is an excellent tool for employee development as it can target hard and soft skills.
 You can design programs focusing on training and development according to the business and employee needs.
 Internal training is a great way to develop employee potential.